-To back up OO
+To back up 00

-1. In Studio, back up each repository (Create Backup command, on the Repository menu), using the procedure given in Help for Studio.

-Each repository is backed up as a .jar file.

-- 2. Make a copy of each repository's .jar file and store the copy in a secure location. - Back up the Central database and store the backup in a secure location.
-Dashboard charts are stored in the Central database, so the database backup includes Dashboard charts.
+- In Studio, back up each repository (Create Backup command, on the Repository menu), using the procedure given in Help for Studio.
+Each repository is backed up as a .jar file. - 2.
+Make a copy of each repository's .jar file and store the copy in a secure location. - Back up the Central database and store the backup in a secure location.
+Dashboard charts are stored in the Central database, so the database backup includes Dashboard charts. - 4.
+Back up the OO home directory.